jasongraphix/nest-gallery/README.md

 # Nest Gallery

-Turn your retired Nest Learning Thermostat (Gen 1 or Gen 2) into a tiny digital photo frame.
+Turn your retired Gen2 Nest Learning Thermostat into a tiny digital photo frame.

 > **Warning: Experimental Software** — This firmware replaces the stock Nest software.
 Only use on thermostats you no longer need for heating/cooling.
 Flashing may brick your device.